- Hair follicles produce pigmented keratin fibers.

 Hair growth cycle Diagrammatic representation of the changes that occur to the follicle and hair shaft during the hair growth cycle.
 A. Anagen (growth stage); B. Catagen (degenerative stage); C. Telogen (resting stage).
 (Courtesy of Lynn M. Klein, MD.)

 Growth phase; lasts variable periods of time depending on body site, e.g., scalp, eyebrows.
 Duration: 1–6 years; average 3 years; varies with age; determines the ultimate length of hair at a site.
 Scalp, beard: long anagen.
 Eyebrows, eyelashes, axillary/pubic hair: anagen is short; telogen prolonged.
 Anagen hair matrix has rapidly proliferating epithelial cells; exquisitely sensitive to drugs, growth factors, hormones, stress; immunologic and physical injury.
 Destruction of epithelial stem cells results in permanent hair loss.

 Period of relative quiescence, last variable periods of body site.

 Apoptosis-driven phase between telogen and anagen phase.
 Duration: few weeks.

 Process of increased daily hair shaft shedding (normal scalp 25–100 hairs).

 Soft fine pigmented hair that covers much of fetus; usually shed before birth.
 Between vellus and terminal hair in length and form.

 Latin for “fleece.”
-Fine, nonpigmented hair (peach fuzz) that covers the body of ...
+Fine, nonpigmented hair (peach fuzz) that covers the body of children and adults; ...